binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 Decide what input is valid by way of a white list (list of input characters that are allowed to be received).
 Often each input field will have a different white list.
 Validation is binary, the data is either allowed to be received or not allowed.
 If it is not allowed, then it is rejected.
 This is usually not to complicated to work out what is good, what is not and thus rejected.
 There are a few strategies to use for white listing, such as the actual collection of characters or using regular expressions.

+There are other criteria that you can validate against as well, such as:

+* Field lengths
+* Whether or not something is required
+* Whether or not something is a specific type or in a specific format and many other criteria

-{title="Validation", linenos=on, lang=JavaScript}
+{title="Validation", linenos=off, lang=JavaScript}
-    // The NodeJS module express-form provides validation, filtering and some light weight sanitisation as Express middleware. var form = require('express-form');
+    // The NodeJS module express-form provides validation, filtering
+    // and some light weight sanitisation as Express middleware. var form = require('express-form');
     var fieldToValidate = form.field;

     // trim is filtering.
+    fieldToValidate('name').trim().
     // required is validation.
+    required().
+    // minLength is validation.
+    minLength(2).
-    // minLength and maxLength are validation.
+    // maxLength is validation.
+    maxLength(50).
     // is is validation.
-    fieldToValidate('name').trim().required().minLength(2).maxLength(50).is(/^[a-zA-Z ']+$/)
+    is(/^[a-zA-Z ']+$/)
     // There is no sanitisation here.

-There are other criteria that you can validate against as well, such as:

-* Field lengths
-* Whether or not something is required
-* Whether or not something is a specific type or in a specific format and many other criteria

 ##### What is Filtering: